reactjs/react.dev/content/docs/context.md

 Creates a `{ Provider, Consumer }` pair.
 When React renders a context `Consumer`, it will read the current context value from the closest matching `Provider` above it in the tree.

-The `defaultValue` argument is used when you render a Consumer without a matching Provider above it in the tree.
+The `defaultValue` argument is **only** used by a Consumer when it does not have a matching Provider above it in the tree.
 This can be helpful for testing components in isolation without wrapping them.
+Note: passing `undefined` as a Provider value does not cause Consumers to use `defaultValue`.

 ### `Provider`